JuliaGraphics/Tk.jl/examples/README.md

-## The Tk Pacakge
+## The Tk Package

 This package provides an interface to the Tcl/Tk libraries, useful for creating graphical user interfaces.
-The basic functionality is provided by the `tcl_eval` function, which is used to pass Tcl commands.
+The basic functionality is provided by the `tcl_eval` function, which is used to pass on Tcl commands.
 The `Canvas` widget is used to create a device for plotting of `julia`'s graphics.
 In particular, the `Winston` and `Images` package can render to such a device.

 In addition, there are convenience methods for working with most of the widgets provided by `Tk`.
-The `tcl` function is a wrapper for `tcl_eval` which provides translations from `julia` objects into `Tcl` constructs.
+The `tcl` function is a wrapper for `tcl_eval` which provides translations from `julia` objects into Tcl constructs.
 This function is similar to the one found in `R`'s `tcltk` package.
-Following that package, we provides several of the basic function to simplify the interface for working with Tk.
+Following that package, we provides several basic functions to simplify the interface for working with Tk.

 ### Constructors

-We provide constructors for the following widgets
+Constructors are provided  for the following widgets

 * `Toplevel`: for toplevel windows
 * `Frame`, `Labelframe`, `Notebook`, `Panedwindow`: for the basic containers